Chapter 3. Conditional and Unconditional Parallel Trends

 Conditional Parallel Trends relaxes this: trends would have been parallel after adjusting for certain observed covariates (like income, education, etc.).
 Formally:

-represents conditioning covariates.
+where X represents conditioning covariates.

 Why Does This Matter?